Top 10 Things to Do with Your Family in Victoria

 Whether you’re travelling with your kids, your partner, your parents or your friends, a visit to Victoria is a chance to enjoy some quality time with the people you care about most.
 We’ve put together some of our favourite family-friendly activities to get you inspired.

+From sea stars and snails to chitons and barnacles, Victoria's shoreline is home to many interesting sea creatures that can be observed right from the beach.
 Drive along the Pacific Marine Circle Route to Botanical Beach in Port Renfrew (about 2 hours north of Victoria).
 Bring a notebook and write down your observations, or sketch a picture of your favourite fish.

 Just a short drive up the Saanich Peninsula (about 25 minutes north of downtown Victoria) lies the beautiful ocean-side community of Sidney.
 A wonderful place to explore with kids, start with a visit to the Shaw Centre for the Salish Sea, where your little ones will be enamoured by undersea creatures and even get some hands-on experience in the touch tank.